preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 You can use the headings for Title, App Administrator, Provisioning Template and Created Date to sort the list.
 You can also search the list.

+**Note!** To be able to delete a teamwork, you must be App Administrator for the teamwork.
+Also note that deleting a teamwork from this list does not delete the connected Sharepoint site.

 Edit Permissions
 -----------------
 If you need to add or remove administrator(s) for a Teamwork, you do it here: